MicrosoftDocs/visualstudio-docs/docs/version-control/git-push-remote.md

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

 After you've authenticated to GitHub, Visual Studio can improve your GitHub workflow.
-One of those improvements is the ability to push (also known as publish) a local project direct to GitHub with a single click.
+One of those improvements is the ability to push (also known as publish) a local project directly to GitHub with a single click.
 The final stage in a simple Git workflow is to push changes to your remote.

 A remote is a safe place to store your code in the cloud.
 It's typically referred to as **origin/main** (or origin/master), where "origin" is the default name for a remote.
 For more information about this terminology, see the [Git Branching - Remote Branches](https://git-scm.com/book/en/v2/Git-Branching-Remote-Branches) page on the Git website.